STEP 1: CHOOSE YOUR VISIT TYPE

 STEP 3: MAKE YOUR RESERVATION

-Education group visits may be scheduled for Monday-Friday, between 10 am and 5 pm.
-Self-guided groups may request weekend hours.
+Education groups (with a minimum of 10 youth/students) may schedule visits for Monday-Friday, between 10 am and 5 pm.
+Self-guided groups may also request weekend hours.
 A minimum of two hours is recommended to fully enjoy the Museum’s galleries and interactive opportunities.

 STEP 4: PREPARE FOR YOUR VISIT